Building Trust in Black-box Optimization: A Comprehensive Framework for Explainability: Inclusive Explainability Metrics for Surrogate Optimization

 \stitle{Feature Importance for the Black-Box Objective Function (FIBB)} is a metric that evaluates the contribution of each feature to the black-box objective function.

 \begin{definition} The contribution of each feature $j \in \{1, \ldots, d\}$ to the black-box objective function is denoted by $\vert \phi_j \vert$.
-This contribution can be calculated using data-driven feature importance methods such as SHAP values, permutation importance, or other relevant techniques, where $\text{SHAP}_{f}(x_j)$ and $\text{Permutation Importance}_{f}(x_j)$ represent the SHAP value and permutation importance of feature $x_j$ with respect to the black-box objective function $f(\mathbf{x})$. \end{definition}
+This contribution can be calculated using data-driven feature importance methods such as SHAP values, permutation importance, or other relevant techniques,